The Real Meanings Behind 11 Rose Colors

 Red: Love and Romance

 One of the most universal of all symbols, the red rose represents true love.
 It has also appeared throughout history and across cultures as both a political and religious symbol.
-(Get our free Valentine’s Day guide packed with dozens of quick tips and sweet ideas for an amazing V-Day celebration.)
+These lovely flower quotes are a great note to include with your bouquet.

 Yellow: Friendship, Joy, Get Well